rjdkmr/gmx_clusterByFeatures/docs/commands/cluster.rst

 ``-plot pca_cluster.png``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To plot features with clusters in this file.
+To plot features vs featrues with clusters in this file.

 Plot is generated where feature-vs-feature are depicted with different clusters
 as colors.
 It is helpful in checking whether number of clusters is enough.

+.. seealso:: Similar types of plots can be obtained using `featuresplot <featuresplot.html>`_ sub-command.